thisisgurpal/Tiny-Habits/README.md

 # General Assembly Project 3 - TinyHabits
-This was a group project in which we build a habit application that allows users to view 30 day habit events, comments and other users profiles.
-Once the user is logged in they join events, comment on events, like events, track there habits and also view there profile and interactions.
-The idea behind this application is to help others build a habit, something that can a lot of us can find difficult.
+My third project at General Assembly was with a group, and we chose to develop a habit app that allows you to join upcoming 30 day habit challenges using React, Node JS, Express JS and MongoDB (MERN stack).
+You will be able to register, create a profile then add your habits to events when they are live and also comment on events.
+For this project I helped create our own API of events, users and habits.
+My main responsibilities were to help build the back end, bug fixing, design the front end profile page pages for users and the comment feed, as well as ensuring you are able to edit and delete where necessary.
+The idea behind this application is to help others build a habit, something that can a lot of us can find difficult and struggle with.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/160813446-b3cfeb0a-2bdc-4fa1-bcda-4a5a6963053f.JPG" width="1000">